Eli Vakil: Clinical career

 In 2017 he received the Distinguished Career Award of the International Neuropsychological Society (INS).

 In 2019 he received the Distinguished Career Award by the Israeli Psychological Association – Rehabilitation Psychology.

 Academic career

 He is a professor emeritus and former departmental chairman of the Department of Psychology, and the head of the Memory and Amnesia Lab at the Gonda (Goldschmied) Multidisciplinary Brain Research Center at Bar-Ilan University.

-Prof. Vakil has published extensively (over 180 scientific papers and book chapters) and presented at about 200 international scientific conferences, in the area of memory and memory disorders in various populations, such as traumatic brain injury patients, Parkinson’s disease patients, and the elderly.
+Vakil has published extensively (over 180 scientific papers and book chapters) and presented at about 200 international scientific conferences, in the area of memory and memory disorders in various populations, such as traumatic brain injury patients, Parkinson’s disease patients, and the elderly.